benmvp/slides/2022/houreactdevs/mixins-hooks.md

 NOTES:

 - Alright enough about me.
-Let's just right in
+Let's just jump right in
 - I know typically histories start from the past to the present
   - But I want to try going backwards in history
-  - So we can start with what we're probably most familiar with
+  - So we can start with what we're probably most familiar with...
   - **custom hooks**
 - Hooks were designed specifically to solve this problem of sharing stateful, non-visual logic
   - Came out with React 16.8 (in early 2019)
-- If you've developed any React recently, you should be using custom hooks
+- If you've developed any React recently, you should be using Hooks
   - Let's take a look...

 /////